 Catch-MSY (CMSY; Martell and Froese 2013).
 It is a SRA approach with a Schaefer biomass dynamic model.
 As input data, it requires a time series of removals, prior ranges of the population rate of increase (r) and carrying capacity (K), and possible ranges of relative stock sizes in the final year of the time series.
 Probable ranges for r and K are filtered with a Monte Carlo approach to detect ‘viable’ r-K pairs.
-A parameter pair is considered ‘viable’ if the corresponding biomass trajectories calculated with a production model are compatible with the observed catches, so that the population abundance never falls below 0, and is compatible with the prior assumption of relative biomass (i.e., stock depletion; Martell and Froese 2013).
+A parameter pair is considered ‘viable’ if the corresponding biomass trajectories calculated from a production model are compatible with the observed catches, so that the population abundance never falls below 0, and is compatible with the prior assumption of relative biomass (i.e., stock depletion; Martell and Froese 2013).
 The r-K pairs are drawn from uniform prior distributions and the Bernoulli distribution is used as the likelihood function for accepting each r-K pair.
 CMSY uses catch and productivity to estimate MSY.
 However, here we used the modified version of CMSY by Rosenberg et al. (2017) to extract biomass trends from all viable r-K pairs.
 Then the biomass trajectory is calculated as the median of all viable biomass trajectories generated during the Monte Carlo process.
 We used the R package datalimited version 0.1.0 (Anderson et al. 2016) available at https://github.com/datalimited/datalimited.

 State-space catch-only model (SSCOM).
 This is a hierarchical model based on a coupled harvest-dynamics model.
 The model is a Bayesian state-space model that integrates across three stochastic functional forms: variation in effort, population dynamics and fishing efficiency (Thorson et al., 2013).
 SSCOM can reconstruct biomass time series from catch data whenever fishing mortality follows semi-predictable dynamics over time.
 The different types of population and effort dynamics can be extracted from the same catch stream using nonlinear models for population-dynamics as a function of biomass and linear models for effort dynamics as a function of log-scaled biomass for example.
 We used the package datalimited version 0.1.0 (Anderson et al., 2016) to run this model.
 We modified the code to extract biomass trajectories and to use a lognormal distribution for depletion (Table 1).
 However, the effort dynamic priors were set as in Anderson et al. (2017).